irush-cs/slurm-scripts/slurm-resource-monitor.md

 A "good" usage is 4 or 5 CPUs, which was 20% of the time. "bad" usage is between 0 and 3 CPUs, which is 80%.
 A notification will be sent as 80 > 30.

+If `NotifyCPUGraph` is true, all the samples will be saved and reported back in the mail via an attached image plotted using gnuplot (so gnuplot needs to be installed).

 ### GPU

 The GPU utilization checks is very similar to the CPU checks.
 From the slurm's